opentext/storyteller/docs/stl/emp2stl.md

 ![Empower editor](https://rawgit.com/opentext/storyteller/master/docplatform/distribution/py/pfdesigns/docbuilder/empower/input/editor.png)

-Thanks to the interactive editor it was relatively easy to reverse-engineer at least some of the features of Empower JSON format and convert them to STL.
-On the other hand it would be really complicated to implement the opposite direction without deeper knowledge of the Empower JSON format.
+Thanks to the interactive editor it was relatively easy to reverse-engineer at least some of the features of _Empower JSON_ format and convert them to _STL_.
+On the other hand it would be really complicated to implement the opposite direction without deeper knowledge of the _Empower JSON_ format.
 There are still too many fields we do not understand and some of them point outside the JSON persistence (there are some database indexes, resource package identifiers, etc).